IADAUDIT/IADAUDIT/README.md

 ---

-## A Sexually Suggestive Ad Found in Children's app
+## <span style="color:red">A Sexually Suggestive Ad Found in Children's app</span>

-This ad can be viewed in this https://youtu.be/ke8wMB6xB0g or [IADAUDIT/ViolatingVideoAdInKidsApp.mp4 at main · IADAUDIT/IADAUDIT (github.com)](https://github.com/IADAUDIT/IADAUDIT/blob/main/ViolatingVideoAdInKidsApp.mp4).
-It appeared in a children's gaming app, featuring inappropriate content delivered through AdMob, falsely promoting a TV casting app with sexually suggestive material.
+The advertisement, available on https://youtu.be/UROtzDilV1Y or [IADAUDIT/ViolatingVideoAdInKidsApp.mp4 at main · IADAUDIT/IADAUDIT (github.com)](https://github.com/IADAUDIT/IADAUDIT/blob/main/ViolatingVideoAdInKidsApp.mp4), appeared in a children's gaming app.
+It was delivered through AdMob and promoted a TV casting app with inappropriate, sexually suggestive content.
+This ad was clearly unsuitable for children.
+For more details and a deeper analysis of this issue, please refer to our paper.

 ## AppCrawler